 JWST ETC Source Spectral Energy Distributions

 The JWST Exposure Time Calculator (ETC) offers a series of spectral energy distributions (SEDs) that may be used when building a source.
-Templates include many flavors of stellar and extragalactic spectra, and analytic spectral distributions.
+Templates include many flavors of stellar and extragalactic spectra, as well as novae, nebulae, planetary, and analytic spectral distributions.
 A user-supplied spectrum may also be uploaded to the ETC for use in calculations.

 When creating a new source in the Exposure Time Calculator (ETC), the user may choose to apply a template spectrum for the source's continuum.
-Many of the commonly used stellar and extragalactic templates have been provided, which cover a wide range of observed spectral energy distributions, along with several analytic functions.
+Many of the commonly used stellar and extragalactic templates have been provided, which cover a wide range of observed spectral energy distributions, along with spectral templates of other astronomical objects and several analytic functions.
 The Continuum tab is also where the redshift and extinction parameters may be entered.
 The available choices for source spectral energy distributions are described below.
 There are two ways to access the Continuum tab of the Source Editor, as shown in Figures 1 & 2 below.

 Analytic spectral energy distributions include a Flat Continuum, Power-law Continuum, and a Blackbody Spectrum.